 Call me misinformed and ignorant but I had no idea how difficult hiking in the Alps is.
 Nor did I realize how incredibly magnificent the views are.
 My stunning naiveté, combined with my delight at the outcome, reminds me of how an investor may feel at the beginning of an investing journey.

 No matter how smart (or fit) I am, no matter how much I read or research, firsthand experience is the best instruction.
-While I can acquire knowledge, I'll most likely view this information from a blurry lens of inexperience.
-When I have field experience, the meaning of resources, whether an online map of Mont Blanc or a investing classic like The Intelligent Investor, become much clearer.
+While I can acquire knowledge, I’ll most likely view this information from a blurry lens of inexperience.
+When I have field experience, the meaning of resources, whether an online map of Mont Blanc or an investing classic like The Intelligent Investor, becomes much clearer.

 Really, we worked to get ready physically, mentally, and emotionally.
 Here are a few of the things I did:

 - Purchased and read Tour of Mont Blanc: Complete two-way trekking guide (Cicerone Guides), only to discover later that Tour du Mont Blanc (Trailblazer Guides) is more user-friendly and appropriate

 - Watched The Way about the Camino de Santiago trail in Spain, Wild about the Pacific Crest Trail, and Mile Mile and a Half, a documentary covering the John Muir Trail to get a better understanding of trail life (note: The Way provided the best insight into this hike; check Netflix offerings to view for free if possible)